hashicorp/design-system/website/docs/components/form/textarea/partials/guidelines/guidelines.md

 ![Example of server side validation](/assets/components/general/validation-server_side.png)

----

 ## Content

-### Label
+### Form::Label

 - We recommend keeping labels clear and concise.
 - [3.2.2 Labels or Instructions (A)](https://www.w3.org/WAI/WCAG21/Understanding/labels-or-instructions.html): Labels or instructions are provided when content requires user input.

+!!!
+Info

-_Banner (informational):_ Labels and link: Labels are part of the checkbox's selectable area, making them interactive elements.
+Labels and link: Labels are part of the checkbox's selectable area, making them interactive elements.
 This means that links inside them are nested interactive elements and cannot be reached by assistive technology.
-If you plan to add links to checkboxes, please contact the design system team for guidance.
+If you plan to add links to checkboxes, contact the design system team for guidance.
+!!!

-### Helper text
+### Form::HelperText

-- Use helper text when needing to provide the user with extra details about the option(s) you're asking them to select, ie. Learn more about our pricing.
+- Use `Form::HelperText` when needing to provide the user with extra details about the option(s) you're asking them to select, ie. Learn more about our pricing.

-### Error messages
+### Form::Error

 - Error messages need to provide the user with enough context to guide them in resolving the error.
 - Keep messages short and to the point.